uonyx/kvr/README.md

 ### Features
 - Simple API
 	* Low-level, extensible, and pluggable
+	* No templates, no exceptions, no operator overloading, no modern C++ here
 	* Explicit function calls with raw pointers everywhere :o
-	* No exceptions, no operator overloading, no modern C++ here
 - Self-contained and cross-platform
 	* Uses some STL (and TR1 for C++03 compilers because unordered_map)
+- Memory-efficent (or tries to be)
+	* Keys (within the same context) are reference-counted
+	* Values are 16/32 bytes on 32/64-bit systems
+	* Support for custom memory allocators like [these...](https://github.com/uonyx/kvr/blob/master/example/allocators.h)
 - Supported value types:
 	* Integer (64-bit signed)
 	* Floating Point (Double-precision)